FooQoo/PRChecklistify/docs/description_EN.md

 🚀 Revolutionize Your Pull Request Reviews with PR Checklistify!

 PR Checklistify is an intelligent Chrome extension designed for developers.
 It dramatically improves Pull Request reviews on GitHub by leveraging AI technology.

 ✨ Key Features

-• AI Auto-Analysis - Instantly analyze Pull Request content and automatically generate appropriate checklists
+• AI Auto-Analysis - Instantly analyze Pull Request content and automatically generate content summaries and appropriate checklists
 • AI Chat Support - Ask AI questions about code concerns and get instant solutions
 • Progress Visualization - Track review progress at a glance
-• Copy & Paste Function - Easily copy checklist items for use
 • Multi-language Support - Available in Japanese, English, Korean, and Chinese

 🎯 Perfect for